publiccodenet/about/activities/member-relations/user-mapping/structural-funding-philanthropy.md

 * Facebook, Uber et al now seen as villains - winners need to give back
 * other NGOs offer one-off solutions and consulting, but what's needed are structural platforms

-## Our value proposition for them

-We enable: